muthwangainedroid/DPP/README.md

     myViewController.setViewModel(to: viewModel) // causes `bindViewModel` to be called

 ```

-&nbsp;
+_____

-#### Coordinator
+#### <span id="coordinator">Coordinator</span>
-Use of the [coordinator pattern](https://benoitpasquier.com/coordinator-pattern-swift/) simplifies the navigation of the app and allows the app to follow the single responsibility principle and separation of concerns by holding all navigation logic in one place and not spread out through the view controllers and view models.
+Use of the [coordinator pattern](https://www.hackingwithswift.com/articles/71/how-to-use-the-coordinator-pattern-in-ios-apps) simplifies the navigation of the app and allows the app to follow the single responsibility principle and separation of concerns by holding all navigation logic in one place and not spread out through the view controllers and view models.

 ```Swift
 import SomeOtherFramework